 JPMorgan Chase & Co.
-(JPM), the largest U.S. bank by assets, shuffled management around the world at its newly combined corporate and investment bank to take advantage of any rebound in capital markets.
+(JPM:US), the largest U.S. bank by assets, shuffled management around the world at its newly combined corporate and investment bank to take advantage of any rebound in capital markets.

 Kevin Willsey, 49, was elevated from co-head of the investment bank in North America to global chairman of capital markets, according to an internal memo from the New York-based bank today.
 Larry Slaughter, who ran the North American division with Willsey, will become global chairman of diversified industries.